dipeanthonia/crime-stats/README.md

 - Which states lead in reported offences within each region?
 - Which offence subcategories account for the highest number of cases across the country?

+##PROCESS
+- This was a cleaned data so just did a doble check for consistency in categories, subcategories, and counts.
+- Imported the data into Power BI and created relationships between the two tables.
+- Built visualizations to show offences by region, category, subcategory, and state.
+- Added slicers for interactivity and arranged the dashboard to highlight key insights.

 ##DASHBOARD

 ![Crime stats dashboard](https://github.com/user-attachments/assets/1d95af1d-2508-4245-aed6-f66275f4ddf5)